For this round of submissions, we are primarily looking to fill specific niches in the magazine.

 We are looking for submissions from trans, nonbinary, and genderqueer artists and writers for the content of the first issue of Inclusive Future Magazine.
+You do not have to be out in order to submit; we’re happy to publish your work under pseudonym.
+Regardless of whether you are out, if you choose to disclose your gender identity to us, we will not share that information with anyone without your permission.
 We encourage trans, nonbinary, and genderqueer people with other marginalized identities to submit.

 While the editorial team is based in the U.S., this is meant to look like an international popular culture magazine, so we’re very invested in choosing pieces that represent gender inclusivity in cultures often underrepresented or left out of mainstream Western media.
 Special attention will be given to submissions that meet this criteria.